AMIS – 阿美族

 THE AMIS PEOPLE – 阿美族

 • The Amis (阿美族) are the largest Indigenous People Group in Taiwan.
 The Amis are known for their strong community life, rich ceremonial traditions & close relationship with the land & sea.
-They are one of Taiwan’s officially-recognized Indigenous Peoples Groups.
+They are one of Taiwan’s officially-recognized Indigenous People Groups.

 • The Amis People speak their own language – the Amis language – which belongs to the Austronesian language family.
-The Amis Language is closely related to languages spoken across the Pacific.
+The Amis Language is closely related to languages spoken across the Pacific Region.
 There are several regional dialects.
 While many elders still speak Amis fluently, younger generations often speak Mandarin Chinese & efforts to revitalize the spoken Amis Language are ongoing.

 • The social organization of the Amis People is as a Matrilineal Society.
 This is one of the most distinctive features of Amis culture.
 Family lineage is traced through the mother.
-Property and inheritance traditionally pass through women.
+Property & inheritance traditionally pass through women.
 After marriage, men often live in the wife’s household.
 Women play a central role in family continuity & decision-making.
-Yet, the Amis men traditionally hold many public & ceremonial leadership roles, especially in “age-grade” organizations.
+Yet, the Amis men traditionally hold public & ceremonial leadership roles, especially in “age-grade” organizations.

-• The Ilisin Harvest Festival is the most important Amis celebration.
-It is held annually, usually between July & September, and is a major cultural event attracting visitors from across Taiwan.
+• The Ilisin Harvest Festival is the most important Amis cultural celebration.
+It is held annually, usually between July & September, and is a major event attracting visitors from across Taiwan.
 The festival celebrates the rice harvest & honors ancestral spirits.
 Elements of the Ilisin Harvest Festival include: (i.)
 Singing & dancing in large circles; (ii.) the wearing of traditional clothing & headdresses; (iii.)
 Community feasts; (iv) the practice of rituals tied to “age-grade” groups.

 • The economy & traditional livelihood of the Amis People has historically relied on: (i.)
 Wet-rice agriculture; (ii.)
 Fishing, particularly in the coastal communities; and (iii.)
 Hunting & gathering.
 In the present day, many Amis work in: (i) Agriculture, fisheries, tourism & cultural industries.
 Many Amis also work as professionals in urban areas, while maintaining their social ties totheir home villages.